azdanov/CS50/README.md

 ####  ####
 ```

-Official docs for [mario_more](http://docs.cs50.net/problems/mario/more/mario.html) on CS50.
+Official specifications for [mario_more](http://docs.cs50.net/problems/mario/more/mario.html) on CS50.

 My implementation of [mario_more](PSET1/mario_more.c).